daddinuz/nongravitar/README.md

 ## How to play

-The game will prompt the player (a Cyan spaceship) in a solar system with 8 different planets.
+The game will prompt you (a Space Explorer) in a solar system with 8 different planets which are full of resources like energy or spare parts useful to repair you spaceship and continue your journey.

-The player is free to navigate the universe, enter or leave the planets as he likes, but in order to win he must defeat all the enemies (bunkers) that lives on the planets.
+You are free to navigate the planets as you like and to collect resources using your spaceship's ray tractor, but be careful, the planets may be crowded by ostile bunkers that are going to shoot you at first sight, in order to protect the resources present on the planet.

+In order to win, you must visit the whole solar system and defeat all the enemies that lives on the planets;
-When the player leaves a planet with no bunkers left, the planet will explode and will no longer be accessible.
+when you leave a planet with no bunkers left, the planet will explode and will no longer be accessible.

+During your journey pay attention to your vehicle, if it gets too damaged or if you finish the energy your journey will end, and you'll be lost in space!

 **SpaceShip Controls:**